 She Wrote Great Letters

-Though there was no email back then, Jackie should still be commended for perfecting the art of letter writing.
+While there was no email back then, Jackie still excelled at writing letters.
 She wrote beautiful thank-you notes, but also letters that moved people to action.
-According to Inkhouse.net, in 1987, in her campaign to block developer Mort Zuckerman from building an obstructive building in Columbus Circle in New York, she beautifully wrote, “They’re stealing our sky!”
+In 1987, to prevent developer Mort Zuckerman from building a structure that would have obstructed the view in Columbus Circle in New York, she eloquently wrote, “They’re stealing our sky!”